 You want to make the most of it, and frankly, having someone install spray foam insulation for you sounds pretty good.
 After all, now you have time you can use on something else.

-But, you might just thinking about the day it gets installed.
+But, you might just be thinking about the day it gets installed.

 Unfortunately, that’s not the half of it.
 Not even close.

-Here is what your to-do list will look like:
+Here is what your to-do list SHOULD look like:

 - Identify companies for bids.